Dream Warrior Pictures

 Dream Warrior Pictures is an Indian film production company based in Chennai.
 It was founded in 2010 by brothers S R Prakashbabu and S R Prabhu, who were partners in Studio Green during 2010–2013.
-They are also relatives of the veteran actor Sivakumar and cousins for actors Suriya and Karthi.
+They are also relatives of the veteran actor Sivakumar and cousins of the actors Suriya and Karthi.
 They are prominent producers and distributors in India.